Pre-auction strategic communication: Conclusion

 This paper provides a theoretical framework for analyzing pre-auction communication as an extensive-form game between bidders sending cheap talk messages and a seller with limited commitment.
 The analysis demonstrates that despite the potential for rich information transmission, the equilibrium communication is coarse.
 When the seller is unrestricted in her choice of mechanism, the bidders' strategic tradeoff between inducing the seller to hold an auction and avoiding the extraction of information rents at the mechanism stage forces the equilibrium to take a simple binary structure.
 A comparison of these equilibria to the case where the seller can commit to using a single reserve price provides a novel justification for the prevalence of simple auction formats — specifically, second-price auctions with reserves — even when more complex mechanisms are theoretically optimal.

 The model has some obvious limitations in the context of aforementioned applications.
-For example, in many practical settings, bidder valuations likely contain a significant common value component, unlike the independent private values environment adopted by this paper.
-The presence of common values would introduce additional strategic considerations: For instance, a bidder's natural incentive to underreport their signal in common values auctions might be exacerbated if revealing high information also invites more aggressive competition from the seller or other bidders who infer the high common value.
-Nevertheless, the private values framework serves as a transparent benchmark, isolating the friction of limited commitment from other informational externalities.
+For example, in many practical settings, bidder valuations likely contain a common value component as well, unlike the independent private values environment adopted by this paper.
+The presence of common values would introduce additional strategic considerations: For instance, a bidder's natural incentive to underreport his signal in common values auctions might be exacerbated if revealing high information also invites more aggressive competition from the seller or other bidders who infer the high common value.
+The seller's ability to gain information about the common value component from bidder communications, however, can potentially strengthen the threshold structure of the communication equilibria.
+In this paper, the private values framework serves as a useful benchmark — isolating the friction of limited commitment from other informational externalities — while also capturing the high potential for idiosyncratic preferences for bidders in many markets where these pre-sale communication practices are widespread.